YousaF459/100DaysofCode/Day42/Day42.md

 #Day42

-Frontend Development Progress: Completed day 41 of the FTMO clone frontend project.
+Frontend Development Progress: Completed day 42.

 Implemented Video Functionality: Integrated play button functionality for video display on larger screens and adapted the layout to show the video within a div on smaller devices.